Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By RetroAdvance64.
 - [Re-made by the original artist] -- Ported from Supernova | The original ship design makes reference to an "Arwing" from the Star Fox series.
 The modern version uses the N64 version of the Arwing as reference.

+ship 130:
+- By Sharkcrome.
+- Refrences The Ultimate Upgrade Sword "Zenith" From Terraria 🌳.

 ship 131:
 - By RetroAdvance64.

 ship 132:
 - By Dibbj.
+- Death_marked.

 ship 133:
 - By RetroAdvance64.